syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 ## Day Before Proctoring:

-1. Print two copies of the daily schedule for the next day: one for the Data Cave, and one for the proctoring clipboard.
+1. Print two copies of the daily proctoring schedule for the next day: one for the Data Cave, and one for the proctoring clipboard.
 The latter should only have the participant's name, ID number, and scheduled time.
+The schedules should be posted in the `govtomni` drive, in the `CIPI_F15` folder.
 2. Set up the Data Cave:
     * Check to make sure that the BioNomadix units are charging.
 If they are not, plug them in.
 3. Set up the subject room:
     a.
 Check the next day's list for the first participant's handedness.
 Set up the laptop desk accordingly.
     b.
+Check whether the first participant wears hearing aids that preclude the use of headphones.
+If so, set up the external speakers.
+    c.
 Check that the chair and monitor are positioned on the tape marks on the floor.
-    c.
+    d.
 Check that all the cords are connected:
         * VGA cord from SuperLab iMac to external monitor, through the wall
         * Headphone extension cord to the SuperLab iMac, through the wall
-    d.
+    e.
 Ensure the room looks tidy.
-4. Set up the debriefing room:
+4. Set up the debriefing (conference) room:
     a.
 Arrange chairs so it looks nice and organized.
     b.
 Check trash cans for excessive trash.
 5. Check the water tank levels in the kitchen sink: